LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAReAuthenticate-get-">Multi Factor Re-Authenticate (GET)</h4>
- This API is used to trigger the Multi-Factor Autentication workflow for the provided access token [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/re-authentication/re-auth-trigger/)
+ This API is used to trigger the Multi-Factor Autentication workflow for the provided access token

 ```java